 The California bankruptcy means test is intended to prevent anybody with the means to pay their debts from filing bankruptcy.
 Chapter 7 bankruptcy is typically available for low-income earners.
 If your income is below the state’s median for a particular household, you will probably pass the Chapter 7 bankruptcy means test.

 Taking the bankruptcy means test is a requirement to file bankruptcy.
 Every individual who earns more than the current California median income must complete the chapter 7 bankruptcy means test to see if they qualify for Chapter 7 bankruptcy.

 Taking the Bankruptcy Means Test

 The state of California has a number of requirements to file bankruptcy.
-The most important bankruptcy requirement is to qualify for filing based on present monthly income.
+The most important bankruptcy requirement is to qualify for filing based on the present monthly income.
 The court will take into account every person’s income in the household, regardless of its source.

 The court will calculate income by subtracting expenses.
 The fact that you meet the prerequisites for filing for a Chapter 7 bankruptcy doesn’t mean you should.
 This should only be the last resort and should only be considered when you do not have the means of repaying your debt.